jailln/UDV-server/API_Enhanced_City/INSTALL.md

 ### Tests

-To verify everything works find, you can execute the tests files, located in the folder [**test**](test)
+To verify everything works fine, you can execute the tests files, located in the folder [**test**](test)

 By default, python will not find the local packages (such as **test** or **api**),